 In the conventional wet ESP of up-flow designs, water droplets from the bottom spray (40 microns in size or more) never reach the upper portion of the tube where most of the submicron particulate accumulates.
 This leads to the need for frequent wash down of the ESP with top wash nozzles, which requires the shut down of the ESP.

-In contrast, a condensing type is continuously self cleaning and consistent for the whole tube height.
+In contrast, a condensing type is continuously self-cleaning and consistent for the whole tube height.
 The water film created on the walls of the tubes flush collected particulates down and out of the tubes.

 An extra advantage of a condensing wet ESP system is the potential for water recovery.
 Some of the water vapor condensed from the exhaust gas can be recovered, resulting in up to 30 percent reduction in water makeup requirements for the scrubbing compared to conventional wet plume scrubbing systems.
 It should also be pointed out that while many dry collection system vendors suggest wet ESP systems create the problem of liquid waste disposal, wet ESP systems can be easily converted into cost-saving, zero-discharge systems.
-The wet wastes from the ESP can be cost effectively recycled through incorporation of an evaporation system that makes use of the process heat.
-(Most systems creating and seeking control of submicron particles are high temperature combustion processes.)
+The wet wastes from the ESP can be cost-effectively recycled through the incorporation of an evaporation system that makes use of the process heat.
+(Most systems creating and seeking control of submicron particles are high-temperature combustion processes.)
 The continuous bleed from the recycling system is directed into the spray dryer to be evaporated by the hot gases from the process.

 Conclusion: There are several mechanisms that govern particles in a gas stream.
 Each technology developed for particle control makes use of one or more of these mechanisms.
 The best of the future of particulate removers, especially for fine particles, will likely use a combination of forces-mechanical, electrical, magnetic, thermal energy-to accomplish the task for a wide variety of air cleaning applications.
-Hence, electrostatic precipitators of advanced design are apt to continue emerging as the preferred system for removal of difficult submicron particulate from industrial emissions, but careful review of all the competing technologies is essential before selecting the unit to manage the task for your facility.
+Hence, electrostatic precipitators of advanced design are apt to continue emerging as the preferred system for removal of difficult submicron particulate from industrial emissions, but a careful review of all the competing technologies is essential before selecting the unit to manage the task for your facility.